erajasekar/erajasekar.github.io/_posts/2020-08-02-how-to-add-icons-to-notion-notes.md

 ## Don't find the Icons you want ?

 I have only added Icons I use in My Notion.
 More icons we add, it becomes harder to choose right one ( [Paradox Of Choice](https://en.wikipedia.org/wiki/The_Paradox_of_Choice) ).
 I would like to crowd source best Icons for Notion from the community.
 So feel free to contribute more icons by following these [instructions](https://notion.erajasekar.com/about/#how-to-contribute).

+If you need more help, please checkout [FAQ](https://notion.erajasekar.com/about#faq).